awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

   This backup plan key name in a backup policy maps to the value of the `BackupPlanName` key in an AWS Backup plan\.

-  Each plan contains four elements:
+  Each plan can contain the following elements:
   + `rules` – This key contains a collection of rules\.
 Each rule translates to a scheduled task, with a start time and window in which to back up the resources identified by the `selections` and `regions` elements in the effective backup policy\.
   + `regions` – This key contains an array list of AWS Regions whose resources can be backed up by this policy\.
   + `selections` – This key contains one or more collections of resources \(within the specified `regions`\) that are backed up by the specified `rules`\.
+  + `advanced_backup_settings` – This key contains settings specific to backups running on certain resources\.
   + `backup_plan_tags` – This specifies tags that are attached to the backup plan itself\.
 + `rules`